ka-architect/aws-solutions-architect-associate/topics/security/iam/README.md

     - Can use virtual MFA device (google authenticator), U2F, security keys, or devices (like fobs)

 ## Access Keys
+- Access keys are long-term credentials for an IAM user or the AWS account root user
 - You can access AWS via management console, CLI, or SDK
-- CLI and SDK access are also controlled via access keys
+- Progmattic CLI, API/SDK requests require access keys
-- Access keys are generated through AWS console
+- Access keys are generated through AWS console when creating a user
 - Users can manage their own access keys
 - Should not be shared: Access Key ID is like a username and Secret Access Key is like a password